99% of orders dispatched within 24hrs, delivery times may vary.

 'Japanese Fabric Flowers is one of those books that is just a joy to look at.
 The beautiful designs are stunning and really amazing', Tracy Shephard Postcard Reviews

+The Japanese word 'kanzashi' originally referred to decorative pins as part of the traditional female hairstyles.
+These pins were often works of art in themselves, holding in place elaborate floral arrangements made with natural or silk flowers.
 Today, kanzashi encompasses flowers made from regular fabrics.
 Sylvie Blondeau shows you how to make 65 of these simply stunning designs.
 The projects are so easy and fun to make that you will soon be making them for every occasion!

 They are perfect as accessories on clothing, jewellery, home decorations or table adornments for special occasions.

-- Includes pattern templates at the back of the book
+- 65 beautiful Japanese-style fabric flowers to make - Clear instructions and stunning photography - Includes pattern templates at the back of the book

 I adore fabric flowers and I am always amazed by the very effective and beautiful results achieved by the manipulation of small pieces of fabric.